harshranapu/Car-Sales-Analysis/README.md

 The dashboard also includes a company-wise sales comparison table, showing metrics such as number of cars sold, average price, total sales, and contribution to total YTD revenue.
 Chevrolet leads with over 25K cars sold and a 7.30% contribution, followed by Ford and Dodge.

 # Key Features:
-Dynamic filter panel (Date, Transmission, Engine, Body Style, Gender) YTD KPIs: Total Sales, Average Price, Cars Sold with YoY Growth Interactive weekly sales trend chart
+Dynamic filter panel (Date, Transmission, Engine, Body Style, Gender), YTD KPIs: Total Sales, Average Price, Cars Sold with YoY Growth, Interactive weekly sales trend chart,
-Pie chart for car body style distribution
+Pie chart for car body style distribution,
-Donut chart for car color preference
+Donut chart for car color preference,
-Regional sales analysis by dealer location
+Regional sales analysis by dealer location,
-Manual vs. Auto sales breakdown
+Manual vs. Auto sales breakdown,
-Brand-wise comparison table showing average price and total revenue
+Brand-wise comparison table showing average price and total revenue.

 # Tools & Technologies Used:
-Tableau Public Edition
+Tableau Public Edition,
-Data Cleaning & Preparation (using Excel/CSV)
+Data Cleaning & Preparation (using Excel),
-Visual Analytics & Business Intelligence
-Dashboard Design and Layout Customization
+Dashboard Design and Layout Customization,
 Interactive Filtering and KPI Display

 This project demonstrates practical skills in data visualization, dashboard development, and analytical thinking.
 It helps derive meaningful insights from sales data and can be extended for real-world business use.
 The dashboard is especially useful for stakeholders looking to monitor performance, understand consumer preferences, and support data-driven decision-making in the automotive industry.